-Our Topic this term is CRIME AND PUNISHMENT, where we will explore a range of crimes and punishments from the Medieval times through to the Tudors, Victorians and up to present day.
+Our topic this term is ‘Groovy Greeks’, which will be taught through a Creative Curriculum.
+We will explore this exciting period of history and how the ancient Greeks have impacted our lives today.
 The children will have the opportunity to engage in a variety of cross-curricular activities, here is a taster of what they will be learning about:

 Of course this term we’re off to Stanley Head for a fun packed week of team building and cross curricular activities such as: crate stacking, high ropes challenge, archery, rock climbing, map reading and walking.
 The children, we are sure, will come back refreshed, energised and ready for the challenges ahead!

 SATs preparation is a priority this term and we know you will support your children by making sure that they have:

 - completed and returned their homework on time

 - practicedtheir times tables and related division facts

 - read for at least 15 minutes every day

 Please don’t hesitate to contact us if you have any concerns or issues; we look forward to discussing your child’s progress at parents evening on either Wednesday 11th March or Thursday 12th March.

 Autumn Term 2019 Topic